dmillett/political-canvas/README.md

  * Transparency
  * Education
  * Constituent participation with constructive criticism & debate for town halls, peaceful gatherings, etc
- * Public ownership of the framework and domain
+ * Public ownership of the framework, domain, and initial mobile applications
+ * Public API
  * Immutable History
  * Minimize costs

-*Empathy benefits many, where Apathy ~benefits one*
+*Empathy benefits many, where Apathy benefits few or none*

 <a name="build-campaign"/></a>
 ## Build Campaign
 Create a framework that allows candidates to build a campaign for an election at any level.
 It should allow for easy campaign setup, social media feeds, candidate interaction with constituents/other candidates, and issues position matrix for all candidates. **This includes more in person events with constituents to foster empathy.**

  * Create candidacy
  * Establish platform
  * Meet constituents